How to Stay YOU After Retirement

 October 6, 2023

 Are you the funniest one at the office?
 Maybe you’re the best listener.
 Do you bring the best dessert to your work potluck?
 Everyone’s got their niche at work.
-From mastering spreadsheets and to-do lists to showing kindness in the utmost of tricky situations, we all have unique and valuable skills.
+From mastering spreadsheets and to-do lists to showing kindness in the trickiest situations, we all have unique and valuable skills.

 When retirement comes, and you are no longer expected to put in a 40+ hour work week, it might feel like a closed door after a bit.
-No longer are you expected to be someplace every day at a specific time.
+You are no longer expected to be somewhere at a specific time every day.
 You can stay up late and quit feeling the “Sunday Scaries.”
 You can ditch the alarm clock or wake up with the birds.
 You get to do you!
 While retirement has many blessings, it can also feel like the end.

 What’s the best solution?